SHREELEKHAS/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 This circuit has single input T and two outputs Qtt & Qtt’.
 The operation of T flip-flop is same as that of JK flip-flop.
 Here, we considered the inputs of JK flip-flop as J = T and K = T in order to utilize the modified JK flip-flop for 2 combinations of inputs.
-So, we eliminated the other two combinations of J & K, for which those two values are complement to each other in T flip-flop.
-The following table shows the state table of T flip-flop.
+So, we eliminated the other two combinations of J & K, for which those two values are complement to each other in T flip-flop.The following table shows the state table of T flip-flop.